 OFFLINE COARSE RESOLUTION OZONE PROFILE

-COMPOSITE IMAGE OF YESTERDAY'S INTEGRATED OFFLINE COARSE RESOLUTION OZONE PROFILES FROM THE METOP-B SATELLITE
+COMPOSITE IMAGE OF THE LAST INTEGRATED OFFLINE COARSE RESOLUTION OZONE PROFILES FROM THE METOP-B SATELLITE

 Description: Offline coarse resolution vertical ozone profile product provides an ozone profile from the GOME-2 nadir scanning mode, the full error covariance matrix, the retrieval noise covariance matrix, the a priori profile, the averaging kernels and the retrieved auxiliary parameters, like surface or cloud albedo.
 Also included are: geo-location, the specific spectral windows used and retrieval diagnostics, like the number of iterations and spectral fit indicators.